Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 `normalMaterial()` does not take any parameters, it automatically maps a geometry’s normal vectors to RGB colors.
 For more information on geometry normals, we find [this Wikipedia entry](https://en.wikipedia.org/wiki/Normal_(geometry)) to be pretty helpful.

 (At one time, there was also a `basicMaterial()` which fills the following geometry with a color, but is not affected by any of the light functions().
-However, due to it being the same as `fill()`, it was removed and the function `fill()` can be used the `WEBGL` to fill geometry with a single color.)
+However, due to it being the same as `fill()`, it was removed and the function `fill()` can be used with `WEBGL` for the "basic material" functionality.)

 `ambientMaterial()` is like `basicMaterial()`, however the total color is affected by light functions that precede it.
 `specularMaterial()` is the most “realistic” of the four materials.
 Specular material is a technical way of describing a material that reflects light in a single direction.
 This effect is often perceived in the real world as being glassy, water-like, or perhaps in the above example, a billiards ball.